conradakunga/Blog/_posts/2025-08-01-adding-items-to-an-existing-list-in-c-net.md

 ## Inserting Multiple Elements In Position

-If you have a number of elements and you want to insert them into a particular position, you can use the [InsertRange](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.insertrange?view=net-9.0) method which specifies the **position** to insert and the **elements** to insert.
+If you have a number of elements and you want to insert them into a particular position, you can use the [InsertRange](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.insertrange?view=net-9.0) method, which specifies the **position** to insert and the **elements** to insert.

 ```c#
 // Add range of elements at particular position